Bill Wimble

 William Wimble (January 11, 1932 – April 24, 2016) was an American stock car racing driver and two-time champion of the NASCAR Sportsman Division (predecessor of currently Xfinity Series).

 Racing career

-Bill Wimble began his racing career at the St. Lawrence Valley Speedway in Canton, New York in 1951, and finished his first race in last position.
-He was champion of the 1960 NASCAR Sportsman Division (predecessor of the Xfinity Series) and along with Dick Nephew was 1961 co-champion.
+Wimble began his racing career at the St. Lawrence Valley Speedway in Canton, New York in 1951, and finished his first race in last position.
+He was champion of the 1960 NASCAR Sportsman Division (predecessor of the O'Reilly Auto Parts Series) and along with Dick Nephew was 1961 co-champion.
 Folklore has it the 1961 “tie” was a fabrication designed to cover-up a mistake by NASCAR officials.

 From 1958 to 1962, Wimble made four appearances in the NASCAR Grand National Series.
 He otherwise spent the majority of his career racing in the Sportsman and Modified classes at the renowned tracks of the New York including Airborne Park Speedway in Plattsburgh, Albany-Saratoga Speedway in Malta, Fonda Speedway, and Utica-Rome Speedway in Vernon.